What is raw data?

-Raw data (sometimes called source data or atomic data) is data that has not been processed for use.
+Raw data (sometimes called source data, atomic data or primary data) is data that has not been processed for use.
 A distinction is sometimes made between data and information to the effect that information is the end product of data processing.
 Raw data that has undergone processing is sometimes referred to as cooked data.

 Although raw data has the potential to become "information," it requires selective extraction, organization and sometimes analysis and formatting for presentation.
 Because of processing, raw data sometimes ends up in a database, which enables the data to become accessible for further processing and analysis in a number of different ways.

 How raw data works

 Tremendous amounts of raw data surround us and are produced every day.
 The human brain is incredibly good at taking in raw data, processing it and using it to make decisions.

 For example, imagine you are trying to cross a busy road.
 The eyes capture raw data as flashes of light and dark.
 Then the brain takes these flashes and resolves them into objects such as street signs and cars.
 The working memory can tell you if that car is sitting still, getting bigger as it comes toward you, or getting smaller as it drives away.
 Meanwhile, the ears take in raw information in the form of vibrations in the air, which the brain translates into sounds that can be interpreted as the wind, voices or a car engine.
 Finally, all this processed data that came in through the eyes, ears and memory helps you make the informed decision to cross the street or not.

 Computers cannot intuitively process raw data like a human mind can, however, and raw data is generally not useful on its own.
 Extra processing is required to turn it into useful information.
 Additionally, the final data from one system may be used as raw data in another.